jamesjharper/integra8/examples/README.md

 ```

-# Concurrency
+## Concurrency
 Use the `#[parallel]` or `#[sequential]` decorator on `Suites`, `Tests`, `Setups` and `Tear downs` to indicate concurrency behavior.

 > Integra8 has a pure `async` implementation.
 It does not create threads, and instead leaves this to you async runtime of choice.
-> TODO: add link to section which explains the pros vs cons on this design choice

-## Concurrency Ordering behavior
+### Concurrency Ordering behavior
 Integra8 always honors the component order in code.
-Due to this, components are only run concurrently, when they are *adjacent* to other concurrent components in the schedule order.
+Because of this, components are only run concurrently, when they are *adjacent* to other concurrent components in the schedule order.

 This design allows ordered tests to co-exist with a concept of concurrency, while also enabling concurrency modes to combine in unique ways that may not be immediately intuitive.

 Exact implementation details for scheduling can be found [here](./../core/scheduling/src/components.rs)

-## Example
+### Example
 ```
           start
             :